rbreaves/betterScale/README.md

 # betterScale
 BetterScale helps Gnome &amp; Budgie x11 users perfectly scale their desktop.

-This is something any HiDPI laptop, or even normal HD, user may want as it will properly scale to a size that is easily readable while remaining fully clear,crisp and sharp.
+This is something any HiDPI laptop, or even normal HD, user may want as it will properly scale to a size that is easily readable while remaining fully clear, crisp and sharp.
 No more messing around with dot files and setting DPI parameters all throughout your system.

 BetterScale uses a similar concept for scaling as macs do by enabling Gnomes experimental scaling support & increasing the graphics framebuffer.
 Then betterScale will scale the framebuffer back down using xrandr.